 2.111 Covering Power ― See ‘hiding power’ and ‘opacity’.

 2.112 C-Stage ― The final stage in the reaction of certain thermosetting resins in which the material is relatively insoluble and infusible.
 The resin in a fully cured thermoset is in this stage.
-Sometimes the product of this stage is referred to as ‘resite ’ ( see also A-stage and B-stage ).
+Sometimes the product of this stage is referred to as ‘resite ’ ( see A-stage and B-stage ).

 2.113 Cracking ― It is generally the splitting of a dry paint or varnish film.
 It is a stress-related failure due to movement, aging, absorption and desorption of moisture and a lack of flexibility within the paint or coating film.
 The following terms are used to denote the nature and extent of this defect:

-Hair cracking ― Fine cracks which do not penetrate the top coat; they occur erratically and at random.
+Hair cracking ― Fine cracks which do not penetrate the top coat; they occur erratically and at random;

-Checking ― Fine cracks which do not penetrate the top coat and are distributed over the surface, giving semblance of a small pattern.
+Checking ― Fine cracks which do not penetrate the top coat and are distributed over the surface, giving semblance of a small pattern;

-Cracking ― Specifically, a breakdown in which the cracks penetrate at least one coat and which may be expected to result ultimately in complete failure.
+Cracking ― Specifically, a breakdown in which the cracks penetrate at least one coat and which may be expected to result ultimately in complete failure;

-Crazing ― Resembles checking but the cracks are deeper and broader.
+Crazing ― Resembles checking but the cracks are deeper and broader; and